 - 1 Do one of the following: - In Server Manager: On the sidebar, click Printers, and select a printer.
 In the printer's tree view, select a workflow.
 On the Finishing tab, expand the Marks panel.
 In the panel header bar, select the check box to activate the settings. - In Job Editor: On the Finishing tab, expand the Marks panel.
-In the panel header bar, select the check box to activate the settings. - 2 Select Cut Marks. - 3 Select a device manufacturer, a device type, and a cut marks type. - 4 Under Export path, click Choose, and browse to the hot folder that is configured in Cut Server. - 5 Click Save.
+In the panel header bar, select the check box to activate the settings. - 2 Select Cut Marks. - 3 Select a cutter manufacturer, a cutter type, a cut marks type, and, if available, a related cut mark option. - 4 Under Export path, click Choose, and browse to the hot folder that is configured in Cut Server. - 5 Click Save.